-6. Duty to Cooperate on Strategic Matters
+7. Duty to Cooperate on Strategic Matters

-6.1.
-This section of the Duty to Cooperate Statement identifies the key strategic matters and issues that have been discussed with neighbouring authorities and prescribed bodies during the preparation of the Local Plan (up to the Regulation 19 stage).
+7.1.
+This section of the Duty to Cooperate Statement identifies the key strategic matters and issues that have been discussed with neighbouring authorities and prescribed bodies during the preparation of the Local Plan.